JISyed/Unity-XboxCtrlrInput/README.md

 ### What Works?

 If you want to find out what currently works (such as button mappings), refer to the [What Works](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/What-Works) page on the wiki.
 Compatability information can also be found there.

-*Update 11/7/13:* Just so everyone knows, using the triggers with multiple controllers on a Windows *web build* won't probably work.
-Unfortunately this is a limitation of Microsoft's implementation of DirectInput.
-One controller will work fine though.
-See [Issue #10](https://github.com/JISyed/Unity-XboxCtrlrInput/issues/10).

 ### Documentation